-2.6 If there is a particular difficulty in arranging matches, schools should contact the relevant League Secretary.
+2.7 If there is a particular difficulty in arranging matches, schools should contact the relevant League

-2.7 ALL finals must be on full length, marked pitches.
+2.8 ALL finals must be played on synthetic surfaces.

 - The team with the highest number of points shall be the winning team in each Section.

 - In the event of 2 or more teams achieving the same number of points for a position that impacts winning the league, the result in the league match between the concerned schools should decide position.
 If that match has been a draw, there will be a play-off for the position in question or as decided by the relevant league secretary.

 - Goal difference will not be used as the deciding factor.